-On top of the regular red rings, there are six weapon rings, each with different effects.
+On top of the regular red rings, there are seven weapon rings, each with different effects.
 To shoot a weapon ring, one must collect the corresponding panels and have enough ammunition for that weapon.
 Shooting any ring will also take out one ring from the player's ring count.
 Ammunition pickups are also scattered throughout the stage.
 The weapon rings include:

 Capture The Flag works just like traditional CTF games in first-person shooters, such as Unreal Tournament.
 The players are divided into two teams, and each team has a base that contains a flag.
 The players must try to steal the flag of the opposing team and bring it to their base to score a point (as long as their own flag is in their own base).
-Apart from that, the setup works like a regular Match game, but is played on its own set of six maps.
+Apart from that, the setup works like a regular Match game, but is played on its own set of eleven maps.

 Tag/Hide & Seek